 "The ESN program is very helpful to prepare (you) for what nursing is, and (how to) start learning to problem solve on your own.
 The program also helps you to identify what your strengths and weaknesses are and the areas in need of improvement."

 To apply for job opportunities in Northern Health you will need to create an online profile on the ExpectMore website.
 We recommend you do this as early as possible so you are ready to apply for positions as they become available.

 Once you create a profile, the system will send you an email for you to activate your account.
 This has to be completed within seven days from creating your profile.
 If you do not receive an email, please check your spam/junk mail folder.
 If you do not complete this task within the seven days, you can go to the website and try to sign in; it will give you the option to have the system resend your activation email.

 Please carefully review the required education, training and experience listed in the available job postings to ensure they are suitable for new graduates.
 If you do not meet the basic qualifications you will not be considered.

 For any questions please contact email@example.com

 Northern Health assists newly hired health care professionals with their transition to practice through our New Graduate Transition Program (NGTP).
 This program provides funding for professional development and supernumerary shifts intended to ease transition and support newly graduated health care professionals in their first year of employment.

-The goals of the New Graduate Transition Program are:
+The goals of the New Graduate Transition Program

 - To create relationships with new health care professionals and communicate career opportunities and growth within NH